0xMukesh/thw-faucet-cli/blog.md

 Push the code to the GitHub repo and this should railway should redeploy it for us.

 This should redeploy the latest commit again.
-You might see the deploy has been failed again no worries we will fix it.
+You might see the deployment has failed again no worries we will fix it.

 Head over to the variables tab and bulk import the environment variables from the `.env` file.
 We would also need to change the root directory from `/` to `server`.
 Head over to the settings tab and scroll down a bit and change the root directory from `/` to `server` and add the start command as `yarn start`.

-That's you have just deployed the backend on railway! 🎉
+That's you have just deployed the backend on the railway! 🎉

 ## 📦 Publishing the CLI

 Let's now finally publish our CLI on npmjs.
-We would need change the links of the backend and the frontend in the code of CLI.
+We would need to change the links of the backend and the frontend in the code of CLI.
 So let's do that:

-- In the `src/constants/constants.ts` change the backend url from `localhost:8080` to the deployed url of the backend.
+- In the `src/constants/constants.ts` change the backend URL from `localhost:8080` to the deployed URL of the backend.
-- In the `src/lib/connectWallet.ts` change the frontend url from `localhost:3000` to the deployed url of the frontend.
+- In the `src/lib/connectWallet.ts` change the frontend URL from `localhost:3000` to the deployed URL of the frontend.

 Let's test the cli out for the last time.